-The first time you buy a home can be the most exciting and the most nerve-racking experience.
+As a first time home buyer, the process can be the most exciting experience of your life but also, the most nerve-recking.
 In order to make the process a positive one, take this helpful advice for first-time buyers to heart.

 Before you even begin to start saving properties and calling agents, you have to get your finances in order.
-That begins with cleaning up old debts, improving your credit score, and building up a healthy savings to put down a 20% down payment if at all possible.
+That begins with cleaning up old debts, improving your credit score, and building up a healthy savings.
+This savings will help you with making your down payment.
 Get this done first.

 At the very least, most banks will require 5% down.
-Just know that lenders will typically require you to pay private mortgage insurance (PMI) if your down payment is less than 20%
+Be aware, lenders will typically require you to pay private mortgage insurance (PMI) if your down payment is less than 20%.

 Once you have your financial ducks in a row, it’s time to start preparing for the house hunt.
-The first step is actually going to a bank and getting pre-approved for a home loan.
+The first step is actually going to a bank or mortgage financing company and getting pre-approved for a home loan.

 Keep in mind that pre-approval and pre-qualification are two different things: